 Thanks to the CSLA, OALA and MALA JEDI Task Forces who coordinated this project, and to all of the Members and Associates who participated in focus groups, interviews and sent in comments.
 We appreciate everyone’s contribution to this vital work.
 The Capillary Consulting Team has now delivered the action plan, which you can read here.
 There is also a video version of the update (which you can watch here).
 Now that Capillary Consulting has delivered an Action Plan, the CSLA, LACF and provincial, territorial and regional associations must operationalize the plan.
+In September-November 2022 the joint task forces will finalize the operational plan and submit it to the CSLA, LACF and Component Boards for ratification.

 The BCSLA Board of Directors passed a motion to identify a local consultant that would focus on educating both the Board and core standing committee members with a focus on BC-specific considerations.
 A consultant team was hired and the training sessions took place in the Fall of 2021.